Dr. Bruce Stephenson

 Stephenson's advocacy for the New Urbanism, for which Nolen is a patron saint, led him to author the introduction for the re-print of New Ideals in the Planning of Cities, Towns, and Villages and a definitive biography, John Nolen, Landscape Architect and City Planner, which earned the JB Jackson book award.

+Stephenson coupled a desire to live without a car, service on sustainability committees in Orlando and Portland and a study of Lewis Mumford to write Portland's Good Life: Sustainability and Hope in an American City (2021).
 Since 2020, he has authored works for The Classicist, Smart Cities, The Wilder Heart of Florida, Iconic Planned Communities: The Challenge of Change, and Public Square.

 A consultant on urban sustainability for a range of clients, his longest-running project, the ecological restoration of the Genius Preserve, earned the 1000 Friends of Florida's Better Community Award.